Socio-Legal Studies Association

 Vacancies

-Applications are invited for the CSLS's Visitors' Programme.
+Applications are invited for these fellowships based in the USA, Japan and China.
 See website for details.
-Closing dates: 22 March 2024 and 5 July 2024.
+Closing date: 13 March 2025.
 See website for details.

 top